Intrepid travelers who want to experience the nature and beauty of Africa should put a Serengeti National Park Safari at the top of their list.

 Passengers on these flights will experience stunning views of the Tanzanian landscape, and most flights take them over or near Ngorongoro Crater.

 Serengeti has a minimal number of permanent lodging locations.
 Most tourists stay in semi-permanent tented camps.
 The camps are constructed during the high season and are carried away at the end of the season.

 Individual tents in these camps are typically large canvas tents with 300-400 square feet of interior space.
 The tents usually have wooden platforms to provide a comfortable and safe walking surface in the tent.
 Most also have running water, flush toilets, and bucket showers.

 When it comes to finding the best wildlife viewing in Africa, Serengeti is arguably Tanzania’s best park and probably one of the best in the whole of East Africa.

-Adventurers will see large herds of cape buffalo as well as elephants, giraffes and zebra.
-Hooved animals such as eland, topi, impala, gazelle and dik-dik are extremely common.
+Adventurers will see large herds of cape buffalo as well as elephants, giraffes, and zebra.
+Hooved animals such as eland, topi, impala, gazelle, and dik-dik are widespread.

 After a time, the hunters will switch off so both can get their fill.
 The bones and tendons of a fresh kill are often left to be finished off by hyenas or vultures.

 One of the most stunning experiences within Serengeti is the Great Migration.
 Over two million wildebeest, zebras, and gazelles move southward from June through October and return to the north from December to March.

 They follow the ancient paths that their ancestors have used for thousands of years.